johnpessoa/learning-git-hub/README.md

 # Learning Github
 ## Practicing with some personal R work

 Here is where I'll give more details about projects I'm working on.
+We also talked about .gitignore